Bettinapy/Leetcode-questions/Java/Java Interview Questions.md

 - Session is a conversational state between client and server and it can consists of multiple request and response between client and server

-- Since HTTP and Web Server both are stateless, the only way to maintain a session is when some unique information aobut the session(session id) is passed between server and client in everyrequest and response.
+- Since HTTP and Web Server both are stateless, the only way to maintain a session is when some unique information aobut the session(session id) is passed between server and client in every request and response.

   ![session management](session%20management.png)